nimyhub/TaskForge/README.md

 - Eclipse IDE (or IntelliJ)
 - Git and GitHub for version control
 - `.dat` file storage using Java built-in serialization (`ObjectOutputStream`, `ObjectInputStream`)
+- UI structure created with FXML for declarative layout.

 ---